Privacy Notice

 Your rights as a data subject

-Right of access – you have the right to request a copy of the information that we hold about you.
+•Right of access – you have the right to request a copy of the information that we hold about you.

-Right of rectification – you have a right to correct data that we hold about you that is inaccurate or incomplete.
+•Right of rectification – you have a right to correct data that we hold about you that is inaccurate or incomplete.

-Right to restriction of processing – where certain conditions apply to have a right to restrict the processing.
+•Right to restriction of processing – where certain conditions apply to have a right to restrict the processing.

-Right of portability – you have the right to have the data we hold about you transferred to another organisation.
+•Right of portability – you have the right to have the data we hold about you transferred to another organisation in a structured, commonly used format.

-Right to object – you have the right to object to certain types of processing such as direct marketing.
+•Right to object – you have the right to object to certain types of processing such as direct marketing.

-Right to judicial review: in the event that Snowdon Trust refuses your request under rights of access, we will provide you with a reason as to why.
+•Right to judicial review: in the event that Snowdon Trust refuses your request under rights of access, we will provide you with a reason as to why.
+You have the right to complain as outlined below.

 Complaints

-In the event that you wish to make a complaint about how your personal data is being processed by Snowdon Trust, or how your complaint has been handled, you have the right to lodge a complaint directly with the supervisory authority and the Snowdon Trust’s GDPR Lead.
+If you wish to make a complaint about how your personal data is being processed by Snowdon Trust, or how your complaint has been handled, you have the right to lodge a complaint directly with the supervisory authority and the Snowdon Trust’s GDPR Lead.

 Contact details of the supervisory authority